Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

-The signal matrix $A(\beta)$ that acts on $\mathbf{s}$ encapsulates the time-dependent mapping from the visible surface to photocentre measurements.
-In this form, the forward model consists of a time-dependent matrix $W_{\omega} \in \mathcal{C}^{N \times (2L +1)}$ and an inclination dependent matrix $B_\beta^h \in \mathcal{C}^{(2L + 1) \times (L^2 +1)}$, $B_\beta^h$ further depends on kernel terms $\mathbf{k}^x$ or $\mathbf{k}^y$, these can be swapped out for the photometry kernel without changing the other components of the forward model.
-This forward model describes observations for any inclination $\beta \in [0, \pi/2]$. $W_{\omega}$ can be calculated for arbitrary observation times.
-We assume there are at least $2L + 1$ uniform measurement times over the star's rotation period.
-This yields a $W_\omega$ that is unitary (information preserving), where the $m^{th}$ column of the matrix corresponds to a complex sinusoid of frequency $m \omega$ evaluated at times $\{t_1, \dots, t_N \}$ over a single rotation.
-In other words, $W_\omega$ behaves like an inverse Fourier transform matrix by synthesizing together complex sinusoids weighted by the $m^{th}$ row of $B_\beta \mathbf{s}$.
+so that each column is a sinusoid of frequency $m\omega$ sampled at times $t_1, \ldots, t_N$.
+The astrometric signal is therefore a linear combination of complex sinusoids with frequencies at integer multiples of the spin rate, up to a maximum frequency $L\omega$.
+The vector $B_\beta^h \mathbf{s}$ gives the complex amplitude of each sinusoidal component, while $W_\omega$ synthesizes these amplitudes into the observed time series.
+The matrix $B_\beta^h$ is block-diagonal in degree $l$:

+where $d^l(-\beta)$ is the small Wigner-d matrix evaluated at $-\beta$.
+Due to the block-diagonal form of $B_\beta^h$, each surface spherical harmonic $s_l^m$ maps to a single complex sinusoid.
+This mapping is determined by $B_\beta^h$ which depends on the inclination through $d^l(-\beta)$ and the astrometric kernel $\mathbf{k}$.
+This forward model describes observations for any inclination $\beta \in [0, \pi/2]$ and $W_{\omega}$ can be calculated for arbitrary observation times.
 This decoupling of the spin (via $W_{\omega}$) and inclination (via $B_{\beta}^h$) in the forward model provides key benefits for analytical insight and computational efficiency in the inverse problem of stellar surface reconstruction.
-Analytically, it isolates the impact of inclination on the model rank, making it simple to analyse how the surface solution set changes with inclination.
-Figure \ref{fig: starspot} shows the variation in the astrometric signal of a simulated star with a starspot over a full rotation for different inclinations.
-Figure \ref{fig: starspot2} shows the astrometric signal at a fixed inclination for starspots at various latitudes.
-In Section \ref{sec: kernel}, we describe the complementarity of the astrometric and photometric kernels, and in Section \ref{sec: nullspace}, we describe the surface information content of astrometric jitter.
+Analytically, it isolates the impact of inclination on the model, making it simple to analyse how the surface solution set changes with inclination.

+Figures \ref{fig: starspot} and \ref{fig: starspot2} illustrate the astrometric signal for simulated starspots.
+Figure \ref{fig: starspot} shows how the signal shape changes with stellar inclination: for an equator-on star ($\beta = 0$), the photocenter traces a back-and-forth displacement along a single axis, while for a pole-on star ($\beta = \pi/2$), any astrometric signal is purely circular regardless of spot position.
+Figure~\ref{fig: starspot2} shows how spot latitude affects the signal at a fixed inclination of $\beta = 30^\circ$: spots at higher latitudes generally produce smaller photocenter displacements, and the ingress and egress of the starspot into and out of view are visible as the signal returns to zero.
+In both cases, the astrometric signals are non-trivial functions of inclination and spot latitude.
+In Section \ref{sec: kernel} we describe the astrometric sensitivity to specific spherical harmonics and in Section \ref{sec: nullspace} we describe how the recoverable surface information varies with stellar inclination.